Last updated: June 12, 2026

 Step 1: Decide what type of store you're running

 - One-time fundraiser store.
-Open for 7-14 days, close after order window, single production run.
-Common for booster fundraisers, school spirit weeks, conference merchandise.
+Open for 7-14 days, then closes.
+One production run after the window ends.
+Works well for booster fundraisers, school spirit weeks, and conference merchandise.

 - Recurring seasonal store.
-Opens each season for a defined window, then closes.
-Common for youth sports leagues with new uniforms each season.
+Reopens each season for a defined window, then closes again.
+Youth sports leagues with new uniforms each season are the classic use case here.

 - Year-round permanent store.
-Stays open continuously with batched production every 30-60 days.
-Common for corporate employee merch, ongoing school spirit, ministry merchandise.
+Stays open continuously, with batched production every 30-60 days.
+Good fit for corporate employee merch, ongoing school spirit, and ministry merchandise.

 Step 2: Gather your assets

 - Your color palette.
 Hex codes if you have them.
-Otherwise reference an existing piece of branded material.
+If not, hand us any existing piece of branded material and we'll pull the colors from that.

-- Your roster / member list.
-If you're running a private store, you'll need a way to gate access (password, single sign-on, or email allowlist).
+- Your roster or member list.
+If you're running a private store, you'll need a way to gate access — password, email allowlist, or a link you control.

-Step 3: Choose your platform — DIY vs vendor-managed
+Step 3: Choose your platform — DIY or vendor-managed

 DIY platform (Shopify, Square, BigCommerce):

-- You build the store, manage the product catalog, handle customer service.
+- You build and manage the store, handle the product catalog, and run customer service yourself.

 - You source garments separately from a wholesale supplier.

-- You manage fulfillment — printing, packing, shipping.
+- You manage fulfillment: printing, packing, and shipping.

-- $30-80/month platform fees, transaction fees, plus per-piece production costs.
+- Figure $30-80/month in platform fees, plus transaction fees, plus per-piece production costs.

-- Best fit: technical buyers with high order volume who can amortize the overhead.
+- Best fit for technical buyers with high order volume who can absorb the overhead.

 Vendor-managed team-store platform:

-- A custom apparel vendor builds and hosts the store, handles product catalog, processes orders, and fulfills production + shipping.
+- Your vendor builds and hosts the store, manages the product catalog, processes orders, and handles all production and shipping.

-- Fundraising markup gets cut to you as a check after each cycle.
+- Any fundraising markup gets cut to you as a check after each cycle closes.

-- Best fit: schools, leagues, boosters, churches, small businesses — anyone whose primary job isn't running an e-commerce store.
+- Best fit for schools, leagues, booster clubs, churches, and small businesses — anyone whose primary job isn't running an e-commerce operation.

 Step 4: Build the store (24-48 hours typical)

-With a vendor-managed platform, this happens on the vendor's side.
-You send your logo, color palette, and product list; they build the store and send you a preview link.
-You approve or request changes; they push live.
-Standard build time is 24-48 hours.
+With a vendor-managed platform, this part happens on our side.
+You send your logo, color palette, and product list.
+We build the store and send you a preview link within 24-48 hours.
+You approve it or request changes, and we push it live.

 - Logo placement on the product photos matches your branding